 PEO

 A PEO is a co-employment system in which the PEO and the staffing agency share employer responsibilities.
-In practice, a PEO is almost a source of outsourced HR support; a PEO will handle payroll processing, benefits administration, and compliance support.
+In practice, a PEO is essentially a source of outsourced HR support; it handles payroll processing, benefits administration, and compliance.

-In either case, a staffing agency will retain control over business operations and supervise their talent.
+In either case, a staffing agency will retain control over business operations and supervise its talent.

 What’s The Difference Between EOR and PEO